How To Light A Kitchen Island

 What lighting works best for illuminating kitchen islands?

-SW: Pendants fit the bill for task and decorative needs, but people often go too small with them.
+Pendants fit the bill for task and decorative needs, but people often go too small with them.
 Consider using two of these rather than one, and also think about a larger size to achieve a more upscale style.
 Clusters of smaller pendants—arranged in either a traditional line or clustered at various hanging heights—can create an impressive display perfectly scaled for the island.
-WAC’s Genesis 12 Light Mirrored Canopy Pendant is great for this application, and introduces a piece of art in your kitchen.
+WAC’s Genesis 12 Light Mirrored Canopy Pendant is great for this application and introduces a piece of art in your kitchen.

 Pendants are clearly popular here, but what other design options should people consider?